jackpal/HTMLString/README.md

 ## Versions

+### 1.1.0

+Added HTMLString(html:String) intializer for intializing from a HTML string.

 ### 1.0.4

 Upped iOS and related version minimum to 15 (the actual API at which AttributedString is available.)